techidaily/site-facebook/source/_posts/access-your-audience-on-facebook-page.md

 ## How to See Who Follows You on Facebook on Mobile

  The Facebook mobile app lets you access your follower list as well as see the number of people following you on Facebook.
-That way, you can get an idea of the number of people who have[followed and unfollowed on Facebook](https://www.makeuseof.com/tag/unfollow-follow-facebook/) over time.
+That way, you can get an idea of the number of people who have [followed and unfollowed on Facebook](https://www.makeuseof.com/tag/unfollow-follow-facebook/) over time.

 ![Facebook profile](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/Facebook-profile.jpeg)